Devonta Smith Player Prop Bets for NFL Week 11 | Philadelphia vs. New Orleans 11/21/2021

 Matchup vs. New Orleans

-- The 280.4 passing yards the Saints allow per game makes them the NFL's 26th-ranked pass defense this season.
+- The Saints have the NFL's 26th-ranked pass defense this season, yielding 280.4 yards per game through the air.

-- With 13 passing TDs allowed this season, the Saints defense is ranked eighth in the league.
+- At 1.4 passing TDs allowed per game, the Saints defense is ranked eighth in the league.

 Recent Performances